-Meaghan Daiber never broke 5’2”, but she’s got the kind of presence that makes people say, “Huh, I thought she was taller.”
+Meaghan Daiber-Fehrmann never broke 5’2”, but she’s got the kind of presence that makes people say, “Huh, I thought she was taller.”

 Maybe it’s because the sheer force of her bubbly personality contradicts her size.
 Her tenacity drove her to become a long-time basketball player, height be damned.
 And that same spirit didn’t flinch over a childhood stumbling block — some unusual bones in her feet — that might’ve tripped up someone with a weaker constitution.

 “The doctors said it was a genetic thing.
 My sister Karaghan had it, too, but her bones were trying to grow together.
 Mine were trying to grow out in each foot.
 When we were kids, we had to have surgery.”

 These days, the extra bone story is almost a punch line, the kind of thing Meaghan might say at a party to spark chatter when conversation lags.

 But it’s an event she can’t forget — not because of any lingering trauma, but because of the fact that it led her from her tiny Southern Illinois hometown to the St. Louis Children’s Hospital.

 “I remember looking around and being like, ‘Wow, this place is so cool,’” she recalled.